 Throughout the course, you will be encouraged to integrate evidence-based theory and clinical practice.
 Theory content is comprehensive and includes physical, biological, psychological and social sciences.

 Professional practice experience is integrated into the course.
 Overall, you will be required to complete 216 hours of simulated experience and 840 hours of professional practice experience in an appropriate workplace.

 Please refer to the handbook for additional course overview information.

-What jobs can the Master of Nursing Practice lead to?
+What jobs can the Nursing Practice lead to?

 Upon graduation, you can work as a registered nurse in a variety of health settings such as public and private hospitals, community centres, nursing homes, home-based services and international organisations.
 Opportunities also exist in clinical education, research and management areas.